Flavian1998/Humidity-Sensor-HH10D-VHDL-Implementation-via-Quartus-and-MicroSim/README.md

 - And in the end, a "TUTO" presentation that explains the code process and regroup all our explanations.

 Disclaimer :
-Our "cmpt.vhd" has been taken from https://surf-vhdl.com/compute-frequency-clock/ and changed for our application
+-Our "cmpt.vhd" has been taken from https://surf-vhdl.com/compute-frequency-clock/ and changed for our application

+YouTube Videos :
-You will find a presentation video of the HH10D humidity sensor : https://youtu.be/j4jyPf-i3FE And an other video that explain review of the project : https://youtu.be/EtY4VtjoMBY
+-You will find a presentation video of the HH10D humidity sensor : https://youtu.be/j4jyPf-i3FE -And an other video that explain review of the project : https://youtu.be/EtY4VtjoMBY